 Suicide has had a devastating impact on people, families and communities across Alaska.
 This is especially painful in rural Alaska, where our people and regions are so closely connected.
-The ANTHC Suicide Prevention Program fights suicide by providing all Alaskans with access to suicide awareness, prevention and education tools.
+The ANTHC Suicide Prevention Program fights suicide by providing Tribal partners with access to suicide awareness, prevention and education tools.

 The ANTHC Suicide Prevention Program collaborates with community partners and Tribal health organizations within the Alaska Native Tribal Health System to provide evidence-based education and training about suicide prevention, intervention and post-vention.